-Date of employment: Should you accept the terms of this offer, your employment with the Company will commence on May 9, 2016.
+Date of employment: Should you accept the terms of this offer, your employment with the Company will commence by September 6, 2016 ("Hire Date").

 Background check: Your employment is contingent upon your successful completion of a background check, which is required for all employees of the Company.
 The Company will forward you the appropriate documents, and such documents shall be required to be submitted to the Company by no later than one week prior to your start date.